top of page

 Bowl toppers, no mess

-Want a deeper comparison?
-Check out Badder vs Wax vs Crumble.
+For a deeper comparison about different dabs, Check out Badder vs Wax vs Crumble.

-• Live Resin – Made from flash-frozen flower, preserves aroma and terpene profile.
+• Live Resin – Made from flash-frozen THCa flower, amplifying the potency and preserving the fresh aroma and terpene profile.

-• THCa Diamonds – Isolated, crystalized THCa, usually paired with sauce for extra flavor and effect.
+• THCa Diamonds – Isolated, crystalized THCa oil that breaks, more so than scoops.
+So, these dabs are often paired with 'sauce,' or oil, for extra flavor and effect.

 Need a full overview?
 Read our Complete THCa Overview.